JacksonOswalt/JacksonOswalt/README.md

 ### Yo 👋

 I'm Jackson Oswalt and I'm the yougest person to build a functional IEC nuclear fusion reactor (at 12 years old).
-I'm currently a student at USC's Iovine and Young Academy.
-I'm an Atlas Fellow, and I'm funded by Tyler Cowen and Thiel Foundation via.
-Emergent Ventures.
+I'm currently a student at USC's [Iovine and Young Academy](https://iovine-young.usc.edu/).

-I'm currently working on AI-enabled HCIs and agentic hardware, with an evolving interest in Defense tech as well.
+I'm currently working on AI-enabled **HCIs and agentic hardware**, with an evolving interest in Defense tech.

+Previously:

+ - 🧪 Built a nuclear fusion reactor at 12
+ - 🥽 Worked on novel VR hardware
+ - 🏅 Funded by Tyler Cowen and Thiel Foundation via.
+[Emergent Ventures](https://marginalrevolution.com/marginalrevolution/2022/10/emergent-ventures-22nd-cohort.html).
+ - 👨🏻‍💻 Atlas fellow

 <!--
 **JacksonOswalt/JacksonOswalt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.